blefo/FSRLearning/README.md

 - feature_number (integer) : number of features in the DataFrame X

-- feature_structure (dictionary) : dictionary for the graph implementation
+- feature_structure (dictionary, optional) : dictionary for the graph implementation
-- eps (float [0; 1]) : probability of choosing a random next state, 0 is an only greedy algorithm and 1 only random
+- eps (float [0; 1], optional) : probability of choosing a random next state, 0 is an only greedy algorithm and 1 only random
-- alpha (float [0; 1]): control the rate of updates, 0 is a very not updating state and 1 a very updated
+- alpha (float [0; 1], optional): control the rate of updates, 0 is a very not updating state and 1 a very updated
-- gamma (float [0, 1]): factor of moderation of the observation of the next state, 0 is a shortsighted condition and 1 it exhibits farsighted behavior
+- gamma (float [0, 1], optional): factor of moderation of the observation of the next state, 0 is a shortsighted condition and 1 it exhibits farsighted behavior
-- nb_iter (int): number of sequences to go through the graph
+- nb_iter (int, optional): number of sequences to go through the graph
-- starting_state ("empty" or "random") : if "empty" the algorithm starts from the empty state and if "random" the algorithm starts from a random state in the graph
+- starting_state ("empty" or "random", optional) : if "empty" the algorithm starts from the empty state and if "random" the algorithm starts from a random state in the graph

-The output of the selection process is a 2-tuple object.
+The output of the selection process is a 5-tuple object.

 - Index of the features that have been sorted